 An example of a frame exchange sequence that starts with the MU-RTS Trigger frame between an AP affiliated with an AP MLD and a STA affiliated with a non-AP MLD that is in the EMLSR mode is shown in Figure 35-21 (An example of a frame exchange sequence between an AP affiliated with an AP MLD and a STA affiliated with a non-AP MLD that is in the EMLSR mode).
 An example of a frame exchange sequence that starts with the BSRP Trigger frame between an AP (AP 1) affiliated with an AP MLD and n STAs affiliated with n different non-AP MLDs that are in the EMLSR mode is shown in Figure 35-22 (An example of a frame exchange sequence between an AP (AP 1) affiliated with an AP MLD and n STAs affiliated with n different non-AP MLDs that are in the EMLSR mode).

+(#12679)NOTE – The MU-RTS Trigger frame can be used to initiate frame exchanges with one or more STAs affiliated with non-AP MLDs in the EMLSR mode.